Best Weighted Blankets for Hot Sleepers

 How ZonLi Feels

-This blanket is 100% bamboo viscose.
+This blanket is 100% viscose from bamboo.
 While this isn’t quite as high-quality as the organic lyocell bamboo mentioned earlier, it still has a soft, breathable feel to it.
-It contains glass beads (more cooling than some other fillers), which are kept in place with a small square pattern and tight stitching to prevent bead leakage (although some reviewers mentioned beads spilling out).
+It contains glass material (more cooling than some other fillers), which are kept in place with a small square pattern and tight stitching to prevent bead leakage (although some reviewers mentioned beads spilling out).

 Degrees of Comfort Cooling Weighted Blanket